-Downton Abbey star Michelle Dockery has opened up about the loss of her fiancé John Dineen in a new interview.
-The actress, who played Lady Mary in the popular period drama, spoke to The Guardian about her new role as Diana in Network at the National Theatre, and her life since the tragic loss of her fiancé two years ago.
-John sadly lost his fight against cancer in December 2015 aged just 34.
+Downton Abbey star Michelle Dockery has opened up about the loss of her fiancé John Dineen.
+The actress, who played Lady Mary in the popular period drama, spoke to The Guardian back in 2017 about her role as Diana in the National Theatre production of Network, when she opened up about her life since the tragic loss of her fiancé in 2015, who sadly lost his fight against cancer aged just 34.

 Michelle and John are thought to have started dating in 2013, after being introduced by Michelle's Downton co-star Allen Leech.
 They kept their relationship out of the spotlight, but the star spoke briefly about the romance in September 2014, saying: "I have a wonderful man in my life from Ireland."
 John proposed the following year.

 MORE: Downton Abbey star Dan Stevens on being adopted as a baby and rebellious teenage years

 At John's funeral at his local church in Cork, Michelle paid him a loving tribute: "Whether in his work or his personal life John was extremely loyal.
 It was clear that when John was in your corner he was there.
 I was honoured to know John.
 To love him and be loved by him.
 He was my friend, my King, my hero, my everything.
 We celebrate him, we honour him and we will miss him."